uprtcl/js-uprtcl/docs/guide/README.md

 # Introduction

+> ### :warning: Read this
+>
+> :broken_heart: **Unfortunately this project only reached the stage of prototype**.
+We faced technical issues that were out of our reach and had to move on.
+We are leaving this summary of our approach here as a reference for others.
+>
+> Keep strong and keep building :muscle:!

 The Underscore Protocol (**\_Prtcl**) offers a set of tools for building interoperable content-management applications compatible with Web3 platforms and Web2 APIs.

-It combines some of the concepts of The Web and Linked Data, promoting the use of global identifiers for every data object that is handled by a web application, with the data structure of GIT, where each object evolves as a sequence of linked snapshots (commits).
+It combines some of the concepts of The Web and [Linked Data](https://solidproject.org/), promoting the use of global identifiers for every data object that is handled by a web application, with the data structure of GIT, where each object evolves as a sequence of linked snapshots (commits).

-Objects from \_prtcl-compatible applications are suitable to be:
+Data objects from \_prtcl-compatible applications are suitable to be:

 - _referenced_ from any other application and platform, using URL-like global identifiers extended to include emerging web3 platforms.

-- _rendered and updated_ on any other application, with reusable web-components and data type recognition.
+- _rendered and updated_ from other applications, with reusable web-components and data-type recognition.

 - _forked_ by creating new branches of the same object on different platforms and by different authors.

 ## Client Libraries

-\_Prtcl client libraries can be used to create and update \_Prtcl objects on one ore more platforms from the same application.
+\_Prtcl client libraries can be used to create and update \_Prtcl objects on one ore more platforms (remotes) from the same application.
 The libraries include multi-layer mutation buffering, data fetching cache, and event-based reactivity for efficiently reading and updating data.

 ## Remotes

 \_Prtcl remotes are servers or connectors to Web3 networks that can store and update \_Prtcl content.
-Similar to a web-server, they resolve object's unique ids into their current content.
+Similar to the original concept of a web-server and URLs, they resolve object's unique ids into their current content.

 For Web2 applications \_Prtcl offers a NodeJS + DGraph headless CMS that can be deployed inhouse, or consumed directly from the cloud.